carbon-language/carbon-lang/docs/design/values.md

 additional constraints on value expressions and a way that their addresses can escape unexpectedly.

-Despite interop requiring an address to implement, the address isn't guaranteed to be stable or useful or point back to some original object necessarily.
+Despite interop requiring an address to implement, C++ doesn't require that the address of a `const &` parameter is stable beyond the lifetime of the function, or point back to some original object.
 The ability of the implementation to introduce copies or a temporary specifically for the purpose of the interop remains.